Build-Week-AnywhereFitnes/frontend/fitness-front-end/README.md

 1. User can create/register as a `client` and login with the registered credentials.

-2. User can create/register as an `instructor` by entering an additional Auth Code during signup, and can login with the registered credentials.
+2. User can create/register as an `instructor` by entering an additional Auth Code during sign-up, and can login with the registered credentials.

 3. `client` and `instructor` are both presented with the appropriate on-boarding walkthrough on first sign-in, with an option to skip it.